benjystanton/benjystanton.github.io/_posts/2017-12-19-accessibility-for-designers.md

 ## Forms

 ### Labels
 Form elements should always have labels.
 It’s not enough to use placeholder text as it’s usually very light.
-It also disappears then users’s select the form field.
+It also disappears when users select the form field.

 ### Help text
 Add useful instructions to help users to complete the form.
 If a certain date format or password length is required, let users know.
 If a field is optional consider removing it, if that’s not possible, mark it as optional.